What is OEE?

-There is no standard how OEE should be calculated so when starting with OEE there can be a lot of discussion about calculations.
+There is no real standard describing how the OEE value should be calculated.
+So when starting with the OEE methodology there can be a lot of discussion about calculations.
 We recommend to look at http://www.oeefoundation.org

 for further clarification on this subject.